nearform/commentami/docs/example-frontend.md

 ```

 ### Sidebar

-Now that the SidebarController was added we need to add a Sidebar.
-The Sidebar interact with the controller and provides the Form to add new comment and the list of existing comments.
+Now that the SidebarController is in place, we need to add a Sidebar.
+The `<Sidebar>` component will show the comment form and the comments list, and will interact with the controller to add new comment and the list of existing ones.

-***The SideBar should be added inside the Resource component***
+The SidebarController has a default sidebar but it;s very basic.
+To override it, put a custom `<SideBar>` component inside the <Resource> component.

 ```
   <SidebarsController>